 - Be an Upstander!
-Speak up if you hear or see someone being treated unfairly at school or in your community. - Explore books, movies, and music created by AAPI authors and artists. - Get to know AAPI children and adults in your community. - Be aware of AAPI stereotypes in TV shows, books, and movies. - Find events in your community that celebrate AAPI cultures. - Make a commitment to learn more about how to support the AAPI community and disrupt anti-Asian American and Pacific Islander racism.
+Speak up if you hear or see someone being treated unfairly at school or in your community. - Explore books, movies, and music created by AAPI authors and artists. - Get to know AAPI children and adults in your community. - Be aware of AAPI stereotypes in TV shows, books, and movies. - Find events in your community that celebrate AAPI cultures. - Make a commitment to learn more about how to support the AAPI community and disrupt anti-AAPI racism.

 - Is there anything on the list above that you've done before and will continue to do?
-Is there anything that you'll start doing now? - What are some other ways (big or small) you can show AAPI solidarity? - How can we support AAPI community members in feeling safe?
+Is there anything that you'll start doing?
+What are some other ways (big or small) you can show AAPI solidarity? - AAPI students, if you are comfortable, what are ways we can support you and show you are not alone?